From Perceptrons to Long-Term Memory

 1958 – Frank Rosenblatt and the Perceptron

-Historical ContextIn the late 1950s, within the broader intellectual climate of cybernetics and early pattern recognition, Frank Rosenblatt developed the Perceptron at the Cornell Aeronautical Laboratory.
-The goal was not only engineering-oriented classification, but also a computational model inspired by biological perception and learning.
+In the late 1950s, within the broader climate of cybernetics and early pattern recognition, Frank Rosenblatt developed the Perceptron at the Cornell Aeronautical Laboratory.
+It was both an engineering device for classification and a computational model inspired by biological perception.

-Core ConceptThe Perceptron is a linear threshold unit: it computes a weighted sum of the input, adds a bias term, and applies a threshold to produce a binary decision.
-It is one of the earliest influential models of a trainable artificial neuron.
+The Perceptron is a linear threshold unit.
+It computes a weighted sum of the input, adds a bias term, and turns the result into a binary decision by applying a threshold.

 Historical Anecdote: Early Hype